solidoss/solidframe/tutorials/aio_echo/README.md

 	}
 ```

-Next we will instantiate and start a Listener solid::frame::aio::Object:
+Next we will instantiate and start a Listener (which is a solid::frame::aio::Object):

 ```C++
 	{